Follow our chocolate... bean to bar

 Harvest is carried out in Autumn and Spring each year by our growers and their families.
 Cocoa pods are picked from the trees, and cut open out in the field.
 The wet beans are scooped from the pods into bags to be transported to the fermentery.

 fermented & dried

-At the fermentery, bags of wet beans are emptied into large timber boxes... here the natural sweet sap on the bean warms up and starts to ferment - an essential process where cocoa beans start developing that chocolate flavour.
-Fermented beans are then spread out on mesh beds over wood-fire heated blowers and dried, ready for shipping.
+At the fermentery, the wet beans are emptied into large timber boxes... here the natural sweet sap on the bean warms up and starts to ferment, an essential process whereby cocoa beans develop their chocolate flavour.
+The fermented beans are naturally sun-dried and then bagged ready for shipping.

 roast, crack and winnow